HHChuang/2DPES_PTSB/README.md

    2. double check the atomic index and order for all systems are consistent
       - check the order of atoms between TS1 and TS2 systems.
 Reorder them via gaussview if they are different.
 3. Gain enough grid points of an IRC path
-   1. use the homemade script `run.sh` to test different combinations
+   1. use the homemade script `runIRC.sh` to test different combinations
    2. the direction of IRC path in the output files may be wrong, thus the name of output file may need to be modified manually.
 4. Double check the orientation for all systems.
     - Use *gaussview* or *jmol* to check the molecular orientation.
+    - Show axes is easier to check.

 ### Step 2: Asymmetric cases: generate artificial reaction coordinate
 *For asymmetric cases, build the artificial reaction coordinate in the TSS1 forward direction.*

-- Working directory:
-    - remote: run/$(system name)/Artic1D
 - Code:
     - `runArticIRC.sh`, `genArticStruc.f90`
 - Input: